 - Over cauliflower rice or with roasted cauliflower

-- With a green salad (leftovers go great cold right on top of a green salad!)
+- With an Italian House salad (leftovers go great cold right on top of a green salad!)

 - 6 roma tomatoes